Hiking the Diamond Lake / Rocky Mountain Track, Wanaka

-The track starts off in a pretty sedate fashion.
-Before long you’ll reach the shores of Diamond Lake, a small body of water which catches some great reflections.
+The track starts off in a sedate fashion, and before long you’ll reach the shores of Diamond Lake, a small body of water which catches some great reflections in the right conditions.
 From there you can either walk around the lake or head onwards and upwards towards the viewpoint above Diamond Lake.

 Hiking to the top of Rocky Mountain